IRobL/mrbc_team/README.md

 ## Qualifications

-Unlike last season's official MRBC entry, the purpose of the Deathstronauts is to maximize our ranking within the selected division.
-Players will be offered preferred seating in matches based on qualifications and time commitment rather than being logged in during a scheduled match time and not have already played a match.
+Unlike last season's official MRBC entry, the purpose of this year's MRBC team is to maximize our ranking within the chosen division.
+Players will be offered preferred seating in matches based on qualifications and time commitments rather than being logged in during a scheduled match time and not have already played a match.
+Every attempt will be made to plan the exact lineup of players dropping at least by the night before the drop.

-To qualify, there are two options:
-  1. In a 1v1 spar, defeat Congress in his Small Pulse Stormcrow.
-Any MRBC valid mech is eligible for use in the qualification match.
-You are limited to 3 match attempts per week.
-  2. Alternatively, drop in a scouting match, win, and do > 90% of Congress' or Zym's total damage.

-Deathstronauts who have passed the qualification challenge will have ashured seats in MRBC matches:  If they are on time, and scheduled for a match, they play for all of their scheduled matches.
-Non-qualified participants will not have priority over those who have passed their qualification challenge.
+For more information as to how for scheduled drops will go, read the [qualifications manual](/QUALIFICATIONS.md).
+Basically you gain points by defeating challenges.
+When the drops fill up with registrants, folks with more points will be scheduled to drop, so do your best to get as many points as possible.

 ## Practice